-Believe it or not, there’s not actually a certifying program to become a “pediatric dentist.”
-Red Deer parents and caregivers can enlist the help of Dr. Caroline Krivuzoff-Sanderson to begin their child’s dental care.
+If you’re looking for a pediatric dentist in Red Deer, parents and caregivers can enlist the help of general dentist, Dr. Caroline Krivuzoff-Sanderson, to begin their child’s dental care.
 Regular visits help kids develop positive brushing and flossing habits, as well as ensure proper tooth development in those crucial early years.

-At our dental office we provide a wide range of dental services for children.
+At our dental clinic, we provide a wide range of dental services for children.
 Amazingly, Dr. Caroline’s first set of “little patients” are now having kids of their own!
 It’s an exciting opportunity to instill the same positive attitude toward dental care in the next generation of patients.
 Dr. Caroline is proud to see another generation come through the office.

-To schedule your child’s first appointment — don’t go searching for “pediatric dentists” in Red Deer — call Dr. Caroline and her staff to schedule an appointment, today!
+To schedule your child’s first appointment, call Dr. Caroline and her staff to schedule an appointment, today!

 We Also Welcome Toddling Tooth-Brushers!

 When your child is comfortable enough to sit back in the chair, Dr. Caroline will perform a thorough examination which may include x-rays to look for decay between the teeth, as well as eruption patterns.
-We recommend that your child have an examination and cleaning every 6 months.
+We recommend that children have an examination and cleaning every six months.
 Early detection of disease allows us to perform minimally-invasive dental procedures, and regular visits allow us to observe growth and detect any abnormalities.
-During dental procedures Dr. Caroline and her team take care to create a climate of trust with your child.
-We explain things as we work, so your child is well informed.
+During dental procedures, Dr. Caroline and her team take care to create a climate of trust with your child.
+We explain things as we work, so that your child is well informed.

 Have Your Child Visit a Dentist by Age One